simonccarter/sta/README.md

 	sum	sd	var
 	55	2.87228	8.25

-`sta`, by default, assumes you have a population of scores, and thus normalises with N. If in fact you have a sample of scores, and wish to know the expected population standard deviation/variance, i.e. normalise with N-1, then just add the `--population` flag.
+`sta`, by default, assumes you have a population of scores, and thus normalises with N. If in fact you have a sample of scores, and wish to know the expected population standard deviation/variance, i.e. normalise with N-1, then just add the `--sample` flag.
 See [Standard deviation estimation](http://en.wikipedia.org/wiki/Standard_deviation#Estimation), and [Population variance and sample variance](http://en.wikipedia.org/wiki/Variance#Population_variance_and_sample_variance)

-	$ sta --sum --sd --var --population < numbers.txt
+	$ sta --sum --sd --var --sample < numbers.txt
 	sum	sd	var
 	55	3.02765	9.16667

 Worried about precision?
 You can calculate variance instead using the [compensated variant algorithm](http://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Compensated_variant):

-	$ sta --var --population --compensated < numbers.txt
+	$ sta --var --sample --compensated < numbers.txt

 Want to compute quartiles?
 Run: